schuchert/schuchert.github.io/_posts/2018-07-18-GoSlowToBeFast.md

 To an onlooker, it might look like there's not much going on.
 It's not obvious.
 It's slow.
 It must be easy.
-But the internal internal experience is nothing like the outward appearance.
+But the internal experience is nothing like the outward appearance.

 {% include aside/start id="wuchi" title="(Standing) Wu Chi" %}
 Early in 2018, one of the people I was coaching asked about Tai Chi.
 He said "teach me something."